People

 Dr. Hagar Spiro-Tal

-Hagar Spiro-Tal has completed her Phd in 2013 at the Department of Geography and Human Environment, Tel-Aviv University.
+Hagar Spiro-Tal has completed her PhD in 2013 at the Department of Geography and Human Environment, Tel-Aviv University.
 The research examines the impact of urban morphology on the social residential distribution in Tel Aviv-Jaffa from the point of view which concentrates on the differential perception of the residential space from the perspective of various social groups.
 The research deals with the connection between the morphological form of 7 neighborhoods and the way they are perceived by the social groups inhabiting them.

 Dr. Ran Goldblatt